 My role is my ambition – and that is to ensure that everyone affected by Neuroendocrine Cancer, newly diagnosed to living with, knows that they have someone and somewhere where they can turn to for honest, reliable and fact-checked information, advice, and support.
 I

 have seen how Neuroendocrine Cancer impacts on everyone affected and all aspects of their everyday life – from the shock of diagnosis to the uncertainty of the future, from managing symptoms to dealing with long term follow up – from feeling alone to becoming part of a community.
 Providing reliable, evidence-based information is an essential part of providing this support and providing safe spaces to talk – through our helpline, Natter groups and online forums – is essential to delivering this support.

 I also have an educational role and have been privileged to work with members of the Neuroendocrine Cancer community, including our ambassadors, to develop information resources and ensure the “patient voice” and experiences are heard at both national and international educational events, and by both decision and policymakers across the UK.

 Leanne joined the team in January 2016 and is responsible for supporting the CEO and the general running of the office.
-Leanne organises all of our patient education events including the NCUK Retreat.
-Leanne also is here to support all of our fundraisers with their events, challenges and anything else they are up to.
-She loves hearing about all the incredible things our supporters do to raise awareness and funds for NCUK.
-Get in touch with her and let her know what you’re doing and she’ll help you along the way.
+Leanne organises all of our patient education events, including the NCUK Summit and Retreat.

-Leanne has previously worked within the educational charity sector, where she has been responsible for organising professional events.
+Leanne has previously worked within the educational charity sector, where was responsible for organising professional events.